Sirata89/KoperPets/README.md

 WARNING: If you have modified your basecreature.cs script, do not replace it with this one.
 You will need to manually add the call for taming gain.
 Search my basecreature.cs script for KOPER.

+(This has been save file safe to add and remove for me, as it serializes no data.
+BUT, back up your save just for that warm fuzzy)

 1. Be running current version of SoS

 2. Place KoperPets folder in Data/Scripts/Custom